abhishek-coderX/devTinder/Notes.md

 - explore tinder api
-- make a list of apis we will be crfeating
+- make a list of apis we will be creating
 - group the apis

 - app.js should be clean routes folder will routers